Facing Spiritual Abuse

 I remember once trying to get a neighbor to come to a church

-event (remember, this was one of the primary ways that people
+event (bring visitors to events was one of the primary ways that

-were judged in this church).
-After showing some interest, he
+people were judged in this church).
+After showing some interest,

-decided not to go.
-My first thought was, "It's people like you
+he decided not to go.
+My first thought was, "It's people like

-that get me yelled at on staff."
-Where was my concern for this
+you that get me yelled at on staff."
+Where was my concern for

-whether or not he would come to an event and join my group.
+concern was now limited to whether or not he would come to an

 I'm not blaming others for what I did, but the culture of abuse